nayeems3c/nayeems3c.github.io/_posts/2023-08-31-unveiling-rce-on-a-dutch-government-website.md

 `There is an error with this image file`

+Have a close look at the URL structure.
 You can see below my `txt` file has been renamed and converted to `jpg` as well. 😥

 ![Dutch Government bug bounty](https://i.postimg.cc/J0VMKYL7/url1.png "Dutch Responsible Disclosure")

 I tried IDOR on this endpoint `/storage/528` because this number was user identifier & sequential.
 It didn't work.
-I took a short break to recharge and then revisited the issue.
+I took a short break to recharge myself then revisited the target.

-This time I paid close attention to the sub directory `conversion` in the URL.
+This time I paid close attention to the sub directory `conversions` in the URL.
 I asked myself what the hell is this directory doing here?
-They might be storing my original text file in the `/528/` directory then converting it to jpg and saving it to `conversion`.
+They might be storing my original text file in the `/528/` directory then converting it to jpg and saving it to `conversions`.

 I attempted to access the uploaded `text` file directly from `/528/`, resulting in a URL like this

  ![Dutch Government swag](https://i.postimg.cc/s22cxyhV/url.png "Dutch Responsible Disclosure")

 My assumption was right.
 The `TXT` file executed!
-I documented my findings with a Proof of Concept (PoC) and submitted my initaal report.
+I documented my findings with a Proof of Concept (PoC) and submitted my initial report.

 Meanwhile, I was exploring ways to further exploit the file upload feature and I came across this excellent [article](https://sm4rty.medium.com/hunting-for-bugs-in-file-upload-feature-c3b364fb01ba).

 ## Exploiting RCE

-Later, I learned about File Upload to RCE.
-Then uploaded this simple one liner php shell to see whether RCE is achievable.
+Later, I learned about how File Upload can be exploited to achieve RCE.
+Then I uploaded this simple one liner PHP shell to see whether it works.

 ```php
 <?php system($_GET['cmd']); ?>